MooersLab/latex-emacs/README.md

 - Configured to cope with the minted package under compiling.
 Gets around the `compile with -shell-escape` command.
 - Configured to use snippets from yasnippets.
 - Has hippieexpand enabled.
 - Uses the awesome-tabs package to enable navigation between buffers via tabs.
+(I know, not good ergonomics.)
 - Has the word count mode enabled.
 - Has minibuffer history.
-- BibTeX configured with use with org-ref.
 - Has ivy enabled for enhanced autocompletion selections.
-- Atomic-chrome to interact with GhostText extension for Google Chrome so you can edit in Emacs LaTeX documents on Chrome.
+- Atomic-chrome configured to interact with GhostText extension for Google Chrome so you can edit in Emacs LaTeX documents on Chrome.
 - Use the texcount script with `C-c w` to get a more accurate word count in the latex-mode.
 - Move lines up and down with the meta and the arrow keys.
 - Scratch buffer retained.
-- Add the itemize function to convert selected markdown lists into latex itemize, description, or enumerated lists.
+- Add the itemize, enumerate, and description functions to convert selected markdown lists into LaTeX itemize, description, or enumerated lists.
-- Include configuration for changing the size of the font in the modeline.
+- Included configuration for changing the size of the font in the modeline.
 This is useful for preparing slides about using Emacs.

 ## Installation